kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-51-get-jwt.md

 # Get a JSON Web Token

-This tutorial shows how to get a JSON Web Token (JWT), which can be used to access secured endpoints created in the [Expose and secure a workload with Istio](./01-53-expose-and-secure-workload-istio.md) and [Expose and secure a workload with JWT](./01-52-expose-and-secure-workload-jwt.md) tutorials.
+This tutorial shows how to get a JSON Web Token (JWT), which can be used to access secured endpoints created in the [Expose and secure a workload with Istio](./01-53-expose-and-secure-workload-istio.md) and [Expose and secure a workload with a JWT](./01-52-expose-and-secure-workload-jwt.md) tutorials.

 ## Prerequisites

 * Use an OpenID Connect-compliant (OIDC-compliant) identity provider.

-## Get a JWT
+## Procedure

 1. In your OIDC-compliant identity provider, create an application to get your client credentials such as Client ID and Client Secret.